Working together to

 Help us monitor bat colonies by volunteering to count bats.
 Sign up now to be informed when we begin to recruit and train volunteers.
 You will collect data that will improve the state of knowledge on bat populations, and inform efforts to address emerging threats to bats across Colorado.

-When we protect bats, we are protecting the health of our communities, our ecosystems, and our crops.
-Unfortunately, bats in the U.S. currently face many threats, and need our help.
+When we protect bats, we protect the health of our communities, our ecosystems, and our crops.
+Unfortunately, bats in the U.S. currently face many threats and need our help.
 Become a Bat Ambassador and take action to help bats in Colorado.